VistA-Copilot/.github/profile/README.md

 **AI-integrated developer tools for VistA.**

-VistA — the VA's MUMPS-based electronic health record — is one of the largest and longest-lived health IT systems in the world: thousands of routines and globals, hundreds of FileMan files, RPCs, options, and KIDS builds, plus a sprawling documentation corpus.
+VistA — the VA's nationwide electronic healthcare platform — is one of the largest and longest-lived health IT systems in the world: tens of thousands of routines and globals, thousands of FileMan files, RPCs, options, and KIDS builds, and a corresponding vast documentation corpus.
 That depth is exactly what makes it hard to *start* working on.
-VistA-Copilot builds tools that close that gap — bringing the whole system, code and data and docs alike, into the places developers (and their AI assistants) already work.
+VistA-Copilot builds tools that close that gap - bringing the whole system - code and data and documentation, into a single tool that developers (and their AI assistants) use directly within their workflow.

 Our tools are built so that **humans and AI read VistA the same way**: every capability is exposed as a CLI command, an AI/MCP tool, a REST endpoint, a web